DucDuong97/qa-mcp/README.md

 ## Video Recordings

-Test execution videos are automatically saved to the `videos` directory.
+Test execution videos are automatically saved to the `reports/videos` directory.
 Each video is named with the test name and timestamp.

 ## Screenshots

 Screenshots are automatically captured when tests fail and saved in the `reports/screenshots` directory.

-## Choosing Between Puppeteer and Playwright

-Both tools are excellent choices for browser automation, but they have different strengths:

-### Puppeteer
-- Direct integration with Chrome DevTools Protocol
-- Lighter weight if you only need Chrome/Chromium
-- Simpler API for basic automation tasks

-### Playwright
-- Multi-browser support (Chromium, Firefox, WebKit)
-- More built-in features for modern web testing
-- Better handling of modern web features and auto-waiting

-Choose the tool that best fits your specific needs and browser requirements.
+For multi-role tests, screenshots will be captured for each browser page with the role name included in the filename.

 ## Troubleshooting